-It was explained that the Chairmanship of the Board going f would be a joint chairmanship, shared by the Assistant Direct Public Protection and Enforcement, along with Chief Inspector Knight. ctor for RESOLVED that the Assistant Director for Public Protection Enforcement would contact members of the Board to r them of the statutory responsibilities of the Board and importance of attending meetings. remind 17 MINUTES OF THE MEETING HELD ON 25th MARCH 2021 Action The Board noted the minutes of the meeting that had been h the 25th of March 2021. neld on RESOLVED that the minutes of the meeting held on the 2 March 2021 be agreed as a correct record.
-25th of 18 MATTERS ARISING FROM THE MEETING ON 25th MARCH 2021 Action The Board noted the Matters Arising report that detailed matter had arisen at the meeting on 25 th March 2021.
-The Boar informed that they would be receiving updates with respect Crime Needs Assessment and the VRAP during the course meeting. rd was to the RESOLVED that the Matters Arising report be noted.
-19 SUBSTANTIVE DISCUSSION ON PROGRESS AGAINST SAFER BROMLEY PARTNERSHIP STRATEGY THE Action 19a REVISED SAFER BROMLEY PARTNERSHIP STRATE DOCUMENT GY Action trategy The Board noted the revised Safer Bromley Partnership Solution Document.
-Action Document.
-Action s being s 'Safer pect to
+It was explained that the Chairmanship of the Board going forward would be a joint chairmanship, shared by the Assistant Director for Public Protection and Enforcement, along with Chief Inspector Craig Knight.
+There were no declarations of interest.
+RESOLVED that the Assistant Director for Public Protection and Enforcement would contact members of the Board to remind them of the statutory responsibilities of the Board and of the importance of attending meetings.
+JS 17 MINUTES OF THE MEETING HELD ON 25th MARCH 2021 Action The Board noted the minutes of the meeting that had been held on the 25th of March 2021.
+RESOLVED that the minutes of the meeting held on the 25th of March 2021 be agreed as a correct record.
+18 MATTERS ARISING FROM THE MEETING ON 25th MARCH 2021 Action The Board noted the Matters Arising report that detailed matters that had arisen at the meeting on 25 th March 2021.
+The Board was informed that they would be receiving updates with respect to the Crime Needs Assessment and the VRAP during the course of the meeting.
+RESOLVED that the Matters Arising report be noted.
+19 SUBSTANTIVE DISCUSSION ON PROGRESS AGAINST THE SAFER BROMLEY PARTNERSHIP STRATEGY Action 19a REVISED SAFER BROMLEY PARTNERSHIP STRATEGY DOCUMENT Action The Board noted the revised Safer Bromley Partnership Strategy Document.
+20 QUARTER 1: PRIORITY 1SAFER NEIGHBOURHOODS.
+Action Attention was drawn to the document that outlined the progress being made with respect to Priority 1 of the SBP Strategy, which was 'Safer Neighbourhoods'.
+The Assistant Director noted that with respect to steps taken to resolve ASB issues, a significant contribution had been made from the LFB, and this would be noted in future updates.
+The Assistant Director referred to the sterling work that was being undertaken by the Safer Neighbourhood Anti-Social Behaviour Team.